top of page

 John Bull toby jug - BWL circa 2000

-John Bull toby jug produced by BWL of the United States circa 2000.
+John Bull toby jug produced by BWL of England circa 2000.
 John Bull is the national personification of England popularized by Scottish writer Dr. John Arbuthnot in 1712 in a series of pamphlets advocating the end of the war of the Spanish Succession.
 These were later republished as the "History of John Bull", portraying him as an honest, jolly, plain-dealing, hot-tempered farmer.
 By the 1800s, however, "Punch" cartoonist Sir John Tenniel had transformed him into a dignified gentleman.
 While he is sometimes used to refer to the whole of Britain, he has never been widely accepted in Scotland, Wales or Northern Ireland.
 As a literary figure, John Bull is well-intentioned, frustrated, full of common sense and entirely of native country stock.
 Bull is usually portrayed as a stout man in a tailcoat with breeches and a Union Jack waistcoat, wearing a low topper on his head and often accompanied by a bulldog.
+This toby jugs was produced from Shorter & Son John Bull molds.

 Maker: